 As a gregarious country, Indians love their social networking apps.
 In 2020, the highest number of WhatsApp and TikTok mobile app downloads in the world were from India.
 The average internet user in the country spends over three hours per day on social media.
 And a large proportion of this user base were millennials and gen Z. In 2018, over 73 percent of Facebook users in India were between 18 and 24 years of age.

 Apart from social networking apps, video sharing platforms, specifically YouTube was widely popular in India.
 YouTube consumption in India sky-rocketed with the Indian Premier League streaming matches in 2010 with over two billion views per day.
 Of course, this doubled with each season of the IPL thereafter.
-Around the same time, a relatively unknown (to the outside world) Indian music record label, T-Series, was slowly but steadfastly making its way on YouTube by sharing old Bollywood and indi-pop music.
+Around the same time, Indian music record label, T-Series, was slowly but steadfastly making its way on YouTube by sharing old Bollywood and indi-pop music.
 The content took off and today, T-Series was the most viewed and subscribed YouTube channel in the world.